SEO vs. SEA: When is which worthwhile?

 6. You run a blog or content hub

 Websites with regular content benefit disproportionately from SEO.
-Every new post is a potential ranking candidate – at no additional cost.
+Every new post is a potential ranking candidate – without additional costs.

 We recommend Google Ads (SEA) as the primary channel in these cases:

-Product launch, seasonal business, or your sales team needs leads NOW?
+Product launch, seasonal business, or does your sales team need leads NOW?
 SEA delivers from day 1.

 2. You are testing a new market

-Before investing heavily in SEO, you can use Google Ads to test whether your offering works in a specific market.
-The data from the campaigns is invaluable.
+Before investing heavily in SEO, you can use Google Ads to test whether your offer works in a specific market.
+The data from these campaigns is invaluable.

-Seasonal goods, events, time-limited offers – SEO does not make sense here because the rankings only come when the offer is already over.
+Seasonal goods, events, limited-time offers – SEO is not worthwhile here because the rankings only appear after the offer has already ended.

 In some niches, there are too few organic search queries to justify an SEO strategy.
-Here, you can use SEA to target the few searchers precisely.
+Here, you can use SEA to specifically target the few searchers.

 If your average customer value is €10,000 or more, even high click prices of €10–20 per click are profitable.

-If your competitors have invested in SEO for years and hold top rankings, SEA can be a quick way to still be visible – while you work on your SEO in parallel.
+If your competitors have invested in SEO for years and maintain top rankings, SEA can be a fast way to still be visible – while you work on your SEO in parallel.

 Phase 1: Quick Wins (Months 1–3)